varnish/Varnish-Cache/doc/sphinx/users-guide/run_security.rst

 -------------

-We have gone to great lengths to make Varnish resistant to anything coming in throught he socket where HTTP requests are received, and you should, generally speaking, not need to protect it any further.
+We have gone to great lengths to make Varnish resistant to anything coming in through the socket where HTTP requests are received, and you should, generally speaking, not need to protect it any further.

-The caveat is that since VCL is a programming language which lets you decide exactly what to do about HTTP requests, you can also decide to do exactly stupid things to them, including opening youself up to various kinds of attacks and subversive activities.
+The caveat is that since VCL is a programming language which lets you decide exactly what to do about HTTP requests, you can also decide to do exactly stupid things to them, including opening yourself up to various kinds of attacks and subversive activities.

-If you have "administrative" HTTP requests, for instance PURGE requests, we strongly recommend that you restrict them to trusted IP numbers/nets using VCL's Access Control Lists.
+If you have "administrative" HTTP requests, for instance ``PURGE`` requests, we strongly recommend that you restrict them to trusted IP numbers/nets using VCL's Access Control Lists.